FAQs About the Christian School Foundation and How It Operates

 Q #12 – Are the Foundation’s finances audited?

-A #12 – Yes, from the inception of our Foundation in 2014, our financial statements have been audited by Grant Thornton LLP, a national Canadian firm of Chartered Professional Accountants.
+A #12 – Yes, from the inception of our Foundation in 2014 through 2018, our financial statements were audited by Grant Thornton LLP, a national Canadian firm of Chartered Professional Accountants.
+Our 2018-2019 Financial Statements were audited by RLB LPP Chartered Accountants.
 We post these audited financial statements on our website upon their approval by our Membership.
 The most recent copy can be viewed HERE.

 Q #13 – What kinds of bursaries, scholarships or grants might a school receive as a member of the Christian School Foundation?

 A #13 – The list of bursary, scholarship and grant programs offered through the Foundation continues to evolve as we work to meet the needs identified by school leadership.
-All our member schools can apply for our grants.
+All our member schools can apply for grants, though some programs are restricted to schools in those provinces that receive no government funding.
 Currently, the following granting programs are in place.
 You can click on the names of each of these to learn more about its application process.

 Finally, in partnership with Cardus, the Christian School Foundation is the funding partner for the Rozema Awards for Excellence in Teaching.